danielbodnar/awesome-stars/README.md

 - [capitalone/DataProfiler](https://github.com/capitalone/DataProfiler) - What's in your data?
 Extract schema, statistics and entities from datasets
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - Chat with your data (SQL, CSV, pandas, polars, noSQL, etc).
-PandasAI makes data analysis conversational
+PandasAI makes data analysis conversational using LLMs (GPT 3.5 / 4, Anthropic, VertexAI) and RAG.
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [ml-tooling/best-of-ml-python](https://github.com/ml-tooling/best-of-ml-python) - 🏆 A ranked list of awesome machine learning Python libraries.
 Updated weekly.
 - [georgia-tech-db/evadb](https://github.com/georgia-tech-db/evadb) - Database system for AI-powered apps